On the additivity of the little cubes operads

 The first version of this statement was proven by Dunn in \cite{Dunn}, where he showed that $C_1^{\otimes n} \simeq C_n$.
-However, it is important to remark that Theorem \ref{add} is not an immediate consequence of Dunn's result since in general the Boardman-Vogt tensor product need not preserve local $\Sigma$-equivalences: for instance, for the associative operad $\mathbf{Ass}$ we have that $\mathbf{Ass} \otimes \mathbf{Ass}$ is the commutative operad $\mathbf{Comm}$; however $C_1 \simeq \mathbf{Ass}$ and $C_1 \otimes C_1 \simeq C_2$, the last one by Dunn's additivity, even though $C_2 \not\simeq \mathbf{Comm}$.
-A proof of Theorem \ref{add} is given in \cite{Brinkmeier} folllowing the general idea of Dunn's proof (see also \cref{history} for some comments on this proof).
-In this text we aim to give a different proof of the additivity statement, in which we rely on the description of the operations of the operad $C_n \otimes C_m$ as being generated, under composition, by elementary ones of the form $p \otimes 1$ and $1 \otimes q$, where $p \in C_n(a), q \in C_m(b)$.
+However, it is important to remark that Theorem \ref{add} is not an immediate consequence of Dunn's result since in general the Boardman--Vogt tensor product need not preserve weak equivalences as is well known: for instance, for the associative operad $\mathbf{Ass}$ we have that $\mathbf{Ass} \otimes \mathbf{Ass}$ is the commutative operad $\mathbf{Comm}$; however $C_1 \simeq \mathbf{Ass}$ and $C_1 \otimes C_1 \simeq C_2$ by Dunn's additivity, but $C_2 \not\simeq \mathbf{Comm}$.
+A proof of Theorem \ref{add} is given in \cite{Brinkmeier} following the general idea of Dunn's proof (see also \cref{history} for some comments on this proof).
+In this text we aim to give a different proof of the additivity statement, in which we rely on the description of the operations of the operad $C_n \otimes C_m$ as being generated, under composition, by elementary operations of the form $p \otimes 1$ and $1 \otimes q$, where $p \in C_n(a), q \in C_m(b)$.
 In Remark \ref{multi} we comment on how our methods can be generalized to the case of a finite tensor product $C_{k_1} \otimes \cdots \otimes C_{k_n}$.

 \begin{remark} After this paper appeared as a preprint on arXiv with number 2205.12875, our methods have been used by Ben Szczesny in \citep[Ch.
 4]{Szczesny} to prove Dunn additivity in an equivariant setting, and by work (to appear) of Victor Carmona and Anja Scraka to prove a version of additivity for the Swiss-cheese operad. \end{remark}

 \textbf{Acknowledgements.} We are grateful to the anonymous referee for useful comments on the paper.
 The first author would like to thank Victor Carmona for talking about his work and mentioning the PhD thesis \cite{Szczesny} that we referred to in \cref{other_work}.
 The first author was supported by the Dutch Research Council (NWO) through the grant 613.009.147.